camSPECS express V2 XL is the most recent development in the camSPECS line.

 - Illumination box with the filter panel

 The evaluation software makes measuring fast and convenient.
 It calculates the spectral sensitivity with the images and the calibration data of the filters as a direct measurement, (similar to a monochromator).
 The software reads image files such as Tiff or common raw files* and can perform a dark frame subtraction if needed.
-Also possible is the evaluation of Non-Bayer pattern sensors (for example sensors with RGB-IR or RGBC pattern).
+Non-Bayer pattern sensors (for example sensors with RGB-IR or RGBC pattern) can also be evaluated.
 In this case, all four channels are measured independently.

-The primary application for the spectral sensitivities is the calculation of color correction matrices (CCM) with the CIECAM16 model and the export of ICC profiles with 2D- and 3D-MLUT rendering.
+The main application for the spectral sensitivities is the calculation of color correction matrices (CCM) with the CIECAM16 model and the export of ICC and Adobe ACR profiles with 2D- and 3D-MLUT rendering.
 An additional feature incorporates the assessment of the measurement setup by comparing real camera data with predicted RGB values.

-For the calculation of individual CCMs, it is possible to apply the spectral radiance of natural objects from the in-situ database.
+For the calculation of individual CCMs, the spectral radiance of natural objects from the in-situ database may be applied.

 - Spectral sensitivity measurement